zoranaism/portfolio-music-genres-client/README.md

 <!-- :wave:[Check out the deploy version](https://let-and-go.netlify.com/):wave: -->

-Genre Relations is a basically a social media/Music Wikipedia network where people can read, discuss, blog, like, share, add musical genres and everything about their influences.
-It has a great visual display of musical genres and their relations in a form of a manually created dynamic chart.
-This website is for all music fans and fanatics and it connects all people with the similar musical taste.
+Genre Relations is a Social Media Network & Music Wikipedia where music lovers can read, discuss, like musical genres and everything about their influences.
+It has a great visual display of musical genres and their relations in a form of a manually created dynamic chart that users can interact with.
+This website is for all music fans and fanatics that want to connects with people with similar musical taste.

 ## Table of contents